openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

 **PUMP TUNING**

 Use `pump-loop` search filter to start with.
 What messages are you seeing?
 Poor pump comms are one of the most frequent causes of loops stopping.
-If you see `916, 0, -99` tuning results, then you know that your rig is not getting a useable communication with your pump.
+If you see `916, 0, -99` tuning results, then you know that your rig is not getting a usable communication with your pump.
 Try moving your pump and rig closer together.
 Check if your pump battery is good.

 ![papertrail poor pump tune](../Images/poor_tuning.png)